- Parents Home

 - cause changes in taste that might make kids not like foods they once enjoyed

-Fortunately, once treatment ends, these problems go away.
+Fortunately, after treatment ends, these problems go away.

 In the meantime, help with nausea and vomiting by making sure your child takes all medicines correctly and eats the right things.
 Offer bland foods, especially on days when your child has treatment.
 Avoid salty, sweet, fatty, and fried foods.
 Food smells also can play a part in nausea.
 Consider offering foods with little or no smell, and don't cook hot foods around your child.

 To help control diarrhea, give your child foods like white bread, bananas, white rice, and applesauce that are easy to digest.
-Avoid dairy products; greasy, spicy, or fried foods; high-fiber foods; raw fruits and vegetables; and foods like cabbage and broccoli that can cause gas.
+Avoid dairy products; greasy, spicy, or fried foods; food and drinks with caffeine (like coffee, tea, and chocolate); high-fiber foods; raw fruits and vegetables; and foods like cabbage and broccoli that can cause gas.
 Kids with diarrhea should drink more than usual to replace lost fluids.

 To help control constipation, offer your child high-fiber foods, such as fruits, vegetables, nuts, and whole-grain breads and cereals.
 In addition to water, give your child fruit and vegetable juices (such as prune juice), and warm liquids like tea.